7RU7H/Archive/Brain-Hacking/Philosophy/Strategy/Strategy.md

 Thinking with check lists in the wrong scenario.

-Error handling Systemetise Rules - embed the lesson in some kind of rule
+Error handling Systematise Rules - embed the lesson in some kind of rule
 - Pokeyoke factories in Japan: a task must first be finished

-When everything is too weird and you are at loss or losing hard, If computational sensor hand over to human (fighter pilot) - consider what you should do ahead of time
+When everything is too weird and you are at loss or losing hard, if computational sensor arms the need to hand over to a human (fighter pilot) - consider what you should do ahead of time

 The better player is always lucky - that player has situated the state of play to be that player has defined through play

-Monger: spend time trying not to be stupid to smart;
+Monger: spend time trying not to be stupid to be smart:
 Rule 1: Do not lose money
 Rule 2: See Rule 1
 - The affect being that by trying not to lose money you will attempt to not rather than introduce discrepancies